-An ayurvedic diet is a predominantly vegetarian diet and considers food as medicine.
+An ayurvedic diet is a predominantly vegetarian diet and gives considerable importance to medicinal or healing properties of the food we eat.
 This is especially true in treating issues such as Irritable Bowel Syndrome.
 Ayurvedic diet theory believes that everyone should eat wholesome food which is also compatible food to their respective body type or dosha type.
 Good food keeps the body and mind balanced at all levels.
 Especially in today’s world where there is lot of curiosity about healthy diet such as diet for specific illnesses, an ayurvedic diet can fit in very well with ayurvedic treatments.

 Food should nourish and pacify us from within.

 According to Ayurveda, food has three parts and accordingly three synchronous effects.
 The main part is what is consumed by the body (metabolism) and is excreted.
 The subtly visible part referred to as rasa in Ayurveda, is used in making of basic body tissues such as muscle and bone.
 The subtly invisible part contributes to nourishing the mind.